 You may have noticed that vinyl flooring is mainly made in two constructions, click or glue-down.
 Which one makes the most sense for your project?

-At a significantly lower cost, the glue-down construction is a great option for many applications, but it does require a better-prepared subfloor and is generally only recommended if you are hiring a professional installer.
+At a lower price point, glue-down construction can be a good option for some applications, but it requires a better-prepared subfloor and is generally only recommended if you are hiring a professional installer.

 Let’s get into some details:

 Order click if:

 - You plan to install the floor yourself, or are hiring an installer who is not familiar with full-trowel glue-down installation

 - You prefer a floating floor so that you can easily remove planks in the future for repair or re-installation

 - You need underlayment for sound control and do not want to deal with gluing down a separate underlayment

 - You prefer the softer feel of having an underlayment